ibrahimOcoder/GitHubLike/README.md

   5.  **Content Projection** for reusability, encapsulation and customization.
   6. Integration of **Nebular** components.
 (See: https://akveo.github.io/nebular/docs/getting-started/what-is-nebular)
   7.  **Future:** Stories of components can be created using **Storybook**s for better understanding of UI flows.
 (See: https://storybook.js.org/tutorials/intro-to-storybook/angular/en/get-started/)

+ **NOTE: I have created all the APIs that were needed but some have been not implemented on the frontend**